-I've chosen to make my infinity scarf out of grey jersey and stretch lace because I really like the way they look together. :D
+I've chosen to sew my infinity scarf out of grey jersey and stretch lace because I really like the way they look together. :D

-Keep reading and I'll show you how to crank out infinity scarves in no time!
+Keep reading and I'll show you how to make a homemade infinity scarve in no time!

 - 2 pieces of fabric 14x60 inches - I'm using stretch lace and jersey

 - OR 1 piece of fabric 28x60 inches

 - sewing machine (this is the machine I'm using, the Janome HD 1000)

 - needle and thread

 If you decide to use jersey to make your infinity scarf, I recommend using a walking foot - it'll make sewing easier!
 Sadly the one I have is not compatible with my machine.
 Boo!